PatrickH89/GoogleMapsWebAPI/README.md

 * IIS + MS SQL Server

 ## Setup
 Before running this WebAPI you will have to delete the Migrations folder and make your own migration for creating your own sql database.
-And dont forget to use a working API Key in appsettings.json file.
+<br/>And dont forget to use a working API Key in appsettings.json file.

 __Steps to create your own database:__
 ```markdown